-In terms of the current Community Schemes Ombud Service (CSOS) Act all community schemes are required to they have sufficient fidelity guarantee insurance, including protection against incidents of cybercrime.
+In terms of the current Community Schemes Ombud Service (CSOS) Act all community schemes are required to have sufficient fidelity guarantee insurance, including protection against incidents of cyber crime.
 While many of us take great care and precaution when processing online financial transactions, how many of us exercise similar care in the processing of our e-mail correspondence?

 Email spoofing is one such method being used by cyber criminals where email messages are created with a forged sender address.
 In this situation a person or program successfully masquerades as another by falsifying data to gain an illegitimate advantage.
 In other words, your email account is hacked or cloned by a cyber-criminal, allowing them to access and tamper with all incoming and outgoing emails.